stokilo/pelefele.com-public/lib/doc/vpn.md

 Edit a shell script template for OpenVpn.

-Replace vpn.awss.ws with your vpn domain name.
-Add to Route 53 CNAME *.vpn.awss.ws pointing to the DNS of Vpn endpoint.
+Replace vpn.aws-rest-api.com with your vpn domain name.
+Add to Route 53 CNAME *.vpn.aws-rest-api.com pointing to the DNS of Vpn endpoint.

 ```
 template.ovpn